PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Combo.Get method added
 * Combo.GetSelectedItemsIndexes removed
 * New Graph methods SendFigureToBack, BringFigureToFront
-* Butten release changed for better Graph Dragging
+* Button release changed for better Graph Dragging
 	* Now returns key+"Up" for the event
-	* Also returns the x,y coords in the values
+	* Also returns the x,y coordinates in the values
 * Tab.Select method added
 * TabGroup.Get method added - returns key of currently selected Tab
 * Window finalize parameter added - Will call finalize if a layout is also included.
 No more need for Finalize!!